jasonchandler3245643/StatsProjectTwo/Part 1/Using Octave/README.md

 I smoothed the data using Octaves native ____ function. \
 \
 Finally, I plotted the original, salted, and 3 runs of smoothing on the same graph. \
-That all took about 10 lines of code, whereas using Java without an API took close to ____. \
+This took less than 50 lines of code, whereas using Java without an API took close to ____. \
 \
 I referenced:
 https://docs.octave.org/v4.0.0/Two_002dDimensional-Plots.html  \